FlyPythons/BookScript/README.md

 # BookScript
-This is the source code to go with "Machine Learning in Action" by Peter Harrington published by Manning Inc.
+This is the source code of books I read